kwaters4/matrix_multiply/typslides/main.typ

 ]

 #slide(title: "Block Matrix Multiply")[
-  - This is where optimizations start becoming unpleasant as it is not harward agnostic, however we do not intrinsics yet!
+  - This is where optimizations start becoming unpleasant as it is not hardware agnostic, however we are not using intrinsics yet!

   - The ``BLOCK_SIZE`` variable is a compile time constant, requiring the library to be recompiled.